 Articles

-Rugby in English schools: still an elitist sport Posted almost 10 years ago
+Rugby in English schools: still an elitist sport Posted over 10 years ago

 A recent report from Ofsted, England’s education watchdog, highlighted a battle just as important as any that Stuart Lancaster’s side will face at next year’s Rugby World Cup.